SolitworkAS/sw-afc-public-powerbi/README.md

 ![API Overview](images/API%20Overview.png)

 ## Parameters
-In the ESG reporting system, the foundational step involves setting up parameters such as `username`, `password`, and `base URL`.
+In the ESG reporting system, the foundational step involves setting up parameters such as `APIUsername`, `APIPassword`, and `APIBaseURL`.
 These are stored as configurable parameters within the system, allowing for seamless reuse across different API endpoints.
 By centralizing the configuration in this manner, any updates or changes to these parameters only need to be made in one place, ensuring consistency and reducing the risk of errors across the board.

 ## Token Retrieval Function
 To ensure secure and authorized access to the APIs, our system automates the token retrieval process through a dedicated function `fnGetToken`.
 This function is crucial for maintaining secure communication with the API by fetching an authentication token using your credentials.